shengyanli1982/gs/README.md

 -   `NewTerminateSignal`: Create a new `TerminateSignal` instance.
 -   `NewTerminateSignalWithContext`: Create a new `TerminateSignal` instance with context.

-> [!TIP]
-> The `InfinityTerminateTimeout` value can be used to set the timeout signal to infinity, meaning that the `TerminateSignal` instance will not be closed until the `Close` method is called and the registered resources are closed.

 **TerminateSignal**

 -   `RegisterCancelCallback`: Register the resources that need to be closed when the service is terminated.